polatengin/utah/README.md

 - `fs.writeFile(filepath, content)` - Write content to a file (overwrites existing content)
 - `fs.copyFile(sourcePath, targetPath)` - Copy a file from source to target path, creates directories if needed, returns boolean
 - `fs.moveFile(sourcePath, targetPath)` - Move/rename a file from source to target path, creates directories if needed, returns boolean
+- `fs.rename(oldName, newName)` - Rename a file or directory within the same location, returns boolean
 - `fs.exists(filepath)` - Check if a file or directory exists, returns boolean

 #### Path Manipulation Functions